Jessica-Agorye/Jessica-Agorye-s-Blog/src/pages/posts/working-from-home.md

 ---
+title: >-
-title: New into Tech; here to start building a career in the tech world!i
+  New into Tech; here are tips on how  to start building a career in the tech world!i
 excerpt: >-
   Work at home parent is an entrepreneur who works from home and integrates parenting into his or her business activities.
 They are sometimes referred to